 Hallowed (Honored) Be Your Name…

 Jesus seemed to have deep feelings about the Name of God.
 He never used it irreverently, nor in vain, or as an obscenity.
 Coming down through 2,000+ years to us, I believe He is saying to us: “Have the same reverence for the Name of God that I have.”
-My own brief prayer in respect to honoring God’s Name often goes something like this: “Heavenly Father, we pray to clearly comprehend and acknowledge we are your children and readily submit to your loving, nurturing, caring, parental attention in all matters concerning us and our loved ones.
-You are Abba, our loving Father, our Daddy.
-We pray we will live our lives in such a way so as to consistently honor your Name.”
+My own brief prayer in respect to honoring God’s Name goes something like this: “God, your Name represents You and all that You are.
+Your very Name, God, tells me You are sovereign over all the affairs of your vast creation.
+You are sovereign over the affairs of my life today.
+Your Name says it all for me, and I honor You and your Name above everything else in my life today!”

 Your Kingdom come…

 Jesus expressed concern about the nations—the kingdoms—that then existed on the earth.
 But He was even more concerned about another Kingdom—a higher Kingdom—God’s Kingdom.
 We happen to live in earthly kingdoms (nations, governments, etc.).
 These kingdoms are always rising and falling—even the “kingdom” you presently live in will ultimately fall.
 All earth’s kingdoms are temporary.
 They are only so powerful, they are limited.
 Jesus knew that such earthly kingdoms would never fully conquer all humanity.
 He knew that such kingdoms had their limitations—that they all rise and fall over time.

 Jesus lived in the mighty Roman Empire, a kingdom that had spread over the then known world.
 It had conquered many other nations during its rise to power.
 But Jesus knew Rome would eventually fall and lose its power and control over multitudes of people.
 Jesus was always focused on God’s coming Kingdom that would eventually cover the entire earth—a Kingdom in which people were free with liberty for all under God’s eternal, benevolent rulership.